-Second, it is well known that the power to reject the null hypothesis of nonstationarity is low when the root is close to one.
+Second, it is well known that the power to reject the null hypothesis of nonstationarity is low when the root is close to 1.
 Thus, it could be that interest rates are really I(0).
-If this is the case, however, it should not be too difficult to find evidence of cointegration, i.e., reject the null hypothesis that there is no stationary relationship between the long-term rate and the short-term rate.
+If this is the case, however, it should not be too difficult to find evidence however, that there would be some predictability of changes in the short-term rate.
+Generally speaking, of cointegration, i.e., reject the null hypothesis that there is no stationary relationship between the long-term rate and the short-term rate.
 Therefore, failure to find evidence of at least one cointegrating relationship among stationary variables is relatively strong evidence against the EH.